Country Bear Jamboree: History

 On October 1, 1971, The Country Bear Jamboree opened its doors in the Magic Kingdom at Walt Disney World.
 It received so much positive feedback that Imagineers immediately planned to make a replica of the show to be placed in Disneyland.
 The addition to the show in Disneyland inspired a brand-new land appropriately titled Bear Country.
 Because of the tremendous popularity of the show in Walt Disney World, excess capacity was added to the Disneyland incarnation in the form of two identical theaters, each housing a copy of the show in its entirety.
-The Disneyland version of the attraction opened on March 4, 1972.
+The Disneyland clone of the attraction opened on March 4, 1972.

 Due to the huge popularity of the Disneyland and Magic Kingdom versions a third version of the attraction was planned to open at Tokyo Disneyland on April 15, 1983.
-The Tokyo Version also houses two identical theaters, like the Disneyland version, and uses better more modern audio animatronics which look more realistic than the Magic Kingdom and Disneyland versions.
+The Tokyo version also houses two identical theaters, like the Disneyland version.
+However, unlike Disneyland, the trophy heads of Max, Buff and Melvin hang on the right side of both identical theaters (in the same arrangement as Magic Kingdom's).

-During the 1984 holiday season was the debut of the Country Bear Christmas Special at the Magic Kingdom and Disneyland Resort.

-In 1986, the Vacation Hoedown debuted at both Disneyland (February) and the Magic Kingdom (May).
-Attendance struggled during the Vacation Hoedown's run in Florida, so for Magic Kingdom's 20th anniversary in 1992, the original show returned to rotate with the Christmas show as it had since 1984.

 On August 24, 2001, it was announced that the Disneyland location would close on September 9 to make room for The Many Adventures of Winnie the Pooh.

-The Country Bear Christmas Special was the first time an attraction at any Disney theme park became interchangeable during the year.
-The Country Bear Vacation Hoedown was added a little over 1-1/2 year later.
-Both the Country Bear Christmas Special and The Country Bear Vacation Hoedown were created, directed, and animated by Dave Feiten and Mike Sprout.
-The Tokyo Disneyland version of the attraction still features all three versions of the show at different times of the year.

 On August 21, 2012, the Walt Disney World version of the Country Bear Jamboree closed for a nearly two-month-long refurbishment.
 All the characters in the show received new skin, fur, and costumes.
-The songs "Pretty Little Devilish Mary" and "Fractured Folk Song" and some of the dialogues were removed, while other songs were shortened.
-The show is now 4 to 5 minutes shorter than it was before.
+The songs "Pretty Little Devilish Mary" and "Fractured Folk Song" and some of the dialogues were removed, while some of the other songs were shortened.
+The show was 4 to 5 minutes shorter than it was before.
 The shorter version of the show opened on October 17, 2012.

+In September 2023, it was announced that the Walt Disney World version would receive a new show titled the Country Bear Musical Jamboree.
+In June 2024, Magic Kingdom announced that Country Bear Musical Jamboree would open on July 17, 2024.